Samdan01/Continous-Improvement/README.md

 👯 Request for what I  looking to collaborate on …

-🤔 I’m looking for help with
+🤔 Requests for what I’m looking for help with

-📫 How to reach me: …